 WHO I WORK WITH

-My therapy style is mainly informed by traditions of relational psychodynamic therapy and existential therapies.
+My therapeutic approach is primarily informed by traditions of relational psychodynamic therapy and existential therapies.

 THERAPEUTIC APPROACH

-I work as a psychotherapist at the Baltimore Center for Psychotherapy.
+I work as a psychotherapist in private practice in Baltimore City.

 training